-It is submitted that India as a nation has an undeniable always accepted factual position of there being religious persecution of certain communities in Pakistan.
-This fact, from being corroborated from apart contemporaneous events, never was in dispute.
-It is submitted that even Standing Committee of Parliament in its 107th Report on the Citizenship Amendment Bill, 2003, inter alia, categorically recorded as under:- the Bill as well as on other related suchasillegalmigrants/refugees, etc. on which a Member of the Committee, who headed theHighPowered Committee on Indian Diaspora gave his clarifications.
-He stated that the neighbouring countries were not included in his list for obvious reasons and said that the Government had not been able to prevent unauthorised influx.
-He also said that those who were thosepersecuted incountriesconstituted a special class who deserved favourable consideration as distinguished from others who migrated to India for economic reasons.
+It is submitted that India as a nation has always accepted an undeniable factual position of there being religious persecution of certain communities in Pakistan.
+This fact, apart from corroborated from being contemporaneous events, was never in dispute.
+It is submitted that even the Standing Committee of Parliament in its 107th Report on the Citizenship Amendment Bill, 2003, inter alia, categorically recorded as under:-

+"5.5 During the course of deliberations in the Committee apprehensions were raised by the Members on several provisions of the Bill as well as on other related issues such as illegal migrants/refugees, etc. on which a Member of the Committee, who headed the High Powered Committee on Indian Diaspora gave his clarifications.
+He stated that the neighbouring countries were not included in his list for obvious reasons and said that the Government had been able to not prevent unauthorised influx.
+He also said that those who were persecuted in those countries constituted a special class who deserved favourable consideration as distinguished from others who migrated to India for economic reasons.